kemapak/blog/architecture/micro -frontends.md

 ### Desktop applications, mobile applications, thick client
 Browser based application can be converted to desktop application, and installed on user machines.
 This code lives in the user machine.
 JavaScript again is used to get data, content.
 This fast but the problem is updating the application code, and need of an install.
 Electron, Cordova are some of the tools that are used to do this.
 This approach is used for both desktop and mobile devices.
 All the static assets (JavaScript, CSS, images, config, templates, etc.) are bundled within the app as well as the dynamic assets (HTML).

-A new approach _Progressive Web Apps_ (PWA) which you can install a web app into a mobile device without the need of tools .
+A new approach _Progressive Web Apps_ (PWA) which you can install a web app into a mobile device without the need of tools.

 ## Micro Frontend architecture pattern